logto-io/python/docs/API.md

 #### aud

-The audience that the token is intended for, which is the client ID or the resource indicator.
+The audience that the token is intended for, which may be one of the following:
+- Client ID
+- Resource indicator
+- Logto organization URN (`urn:logto:organization:<organization_id>`)

 <a id="logto.models.oidc.AccessTokenClaims.exp"></a>